RinatNamazov/xor_asm/README.md

 * `-dBUFFER_SIZE=2048` // Reading buffer size.
 Be aware of the stack size limit.
 * `-dXOR_KEY=0xFF` // One-byte xor key value.

-And one of the types of instructions:
+And optionally, one of the options for SIMD instructions:
 * `-dXOR_SSE2`
 * `-dXOR_AVX2`
 * `-dXOR_AVX512`